CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "name": { "str": "Variant A" },             // The name used instead of the default name when this variant is selected "description": "A fancy variant A",         // The description used instead of the default when this variant is selected "ascii_picture": "valid_ascii_art_id",      // An ASCII art picture used when this variant is selected.
 If there is none, the default (if it exists) is used.
-    "weight": 2                                 // The relative chance of this variant being selected over other variants when this item is spawned with no explicit variant.
+    "weight": 2,                                // The relative chance of this variant being selected over other variants when this item is spawned with no explicit variant.
 Defaults to 0.
 If it is 0, this variant will not be selected
+    "append": true                              // If this description should just be appended to the base item description instead of completely overwriting it.
   }
 ],
 "flags": ["VARSIZE"],                        // Indicates special effects, see JSON_FLAGS.md